 7. Don’t be a coward

 “In the days after a surprise restructure, the senior leadership team were all absent from the office.
 At a time when the employees needed support, explanations and reassurance (if possible), there was no one to be found.
 It was cowardly and damaging to morale.
-Even staff who weren’t directly impacted by the redundancies became angry and and the disappointment rippled through the office.
+Making staff redundant rippled anger and disappointment through the office and even affected those who weren’t directly impacted by the redundancies.
 If you have to make difficult decisions, at least face the music.”

 8. Don’t repeat their mistakes